joysticktv/joysticktv.github.io/live_streaming.md

 * ID _must be valid_ and **not** expired.
 * Passports should have the inside taken for the "Front", and outside for "Back".

-## Required Software
+## Streaming Software

-In order to start streaming, you'll need to install streaming software on your device.
-The streaming software will allow you to customize what you stream, and how your stream looks when people watch your live streams.
+For the best streaming experience, we recommend using dedicated streaming software.
+However, you can stream directly from your [desktop browser](#tab-desktop-browser-streaming), or [mobile browser](#tab-mobile-browser-streaming) with fewer steps.

+Streaming software gives you full control over your broadcast - letting you customize what's shown on screen, such as multiple video sources, overlays, managing audio sources, and more.

 We recommend using [OBS](https://obsproject.com/){:rel="nofollow noreferrer" target="_blank"}; however, you may use any streaming software that allows you to stream RTMP.

 Here are a few examples of other streaming software.